Avila-Systems/as-scraper/README.md

 Python library for scraping using Selenium

+> If you are looking for the library implemented inside airflow, go to https://github.com/Avila-Systems/as-scraper-airflow.

 # Installation

 The **as-scraper** library uses Geckodriver (Firefox) for scraping with the Selenium library.